nelson6e65/phpdoc-vuepress/docs/guide/configuration.md

 ## Configuring phpDocumentor

-> These instructions are for phpDocumentor 2, but similar approachment will be valid for phpDocumentor 3.
+> These instructions are for phpDocumentor 2. phpDocumentor 3 is not _yet_ compatible.

 You need to tell phpDocumentor (1) where are your PHP source files, (2) where to generate the API documentation and (3) where is the template (for a Composer project, is ).
 You can, also, (4) configure which elements include by its visibility.